eMahtab/longest-substring-without-repeating-characters/README.md

 #### Sliding Window Approach :
 1. The idea is to keep moving right pointer and add characters to the hashset as long as we haven't seen it before.

-2. But if we are at a character `ch` which is already present in the hashset, then it means that current character `ch` is the repeatation of that same character, In this case we keep removing elements in the hashset from the left and increment left pointer, we do this until we get rid of the character `ch` from the hashset.
+2. But if we are at a character `ch` which is already present in the hashset, then it means that current character `ch` is the repeatation of a `previous occurrence` of the same character `ch`, In this case we keep removing elements in the hashset from the left and increment left pointer, we do this until we get rid of the character `ch` from the hashset.
 By doing this we guarantee that substring between left and right pointer does not contain any duplicate characters.
 And since we remove the earlier occurrence of `ch` from the hashset, we can count the current `ch` as distinct, so we add it to the hashset.

 # Implementation 2 : Sliding Window  O(n)
 ```java